Betiiy/alx-system_engineering-devops/README.md

+shell permission task 3
-a script that prints all the groups the current user is part of shell permission task 2
+a script that changes the owner of the file hello to the user betty